open/close all folders

-Bartlet: I'm Jed Bartlett.
-Charlie: I'm Charles Young.
 Bartlet: But you prefer Charlie, right?
 Listen, Leo McGarry filled me in on the situation with your mother, Im so very sorry.
 I hope you dont mind but I took the liberty of calling Tom Connolly, the FBI Director.
 We had the computer spit out some quick information.
-Your mother was killed by a Western .38 Revolver firing K.T.W.s, or what are known as ĎCop Killer Bulletsí.
-Now we have not had a whole lot of success in banning that weapon and those bullets off the streets, but weíre planning on taking a big whack at it when Congress gets back from recess.
+Your mother was killed by a Western .38 Revolver firing K.T.W.s, or what are known as Cop Killer Bullets.
+Now we have not had a whole lot of success in banning that weapon and those bullets off the streets, but were planning on taking a big whack at it when Congress gets back from recess.
 So, what do you say, you wanna come help us out?

-- Note that at this point, Bartlett just had a very emotional and agonizing few days organizing his first military operation as President, had barely been introduced to Charlie, and had just snapped at Charlie due to crankiness after losing people he liked in a terrorist attack.
+- Note that at this point, Bartlet just had a very emotional and agonizing few days organizing his first military operation as President, had barely been introduced to Charlie, and had just snapped at Charlie due to crankiness after losing people he liked in a terrorist attack.
 Within minutes after being calmed down by Leo and being told of Charlie's tragic recent history, he has called up the freakin' FBI director to learn more about Charlie's situation, despite having to make a press announcement within the next few minutes.
 Bartlett does this for one total stranger, because he's that nice a guy.
 The following exchange sums up why he's the President of the United States:Charlie: I've never felt like this before.

 Josh: It doesn't go away.

 - When Jed Bartlet, lying in a hospital bed, call Leo over and kisses him on the cheek.

 - When Josh is being wheeled into surgery after being shot, and Sam comes running into the group surrounding the gurney and frantically shouts, "Josh, I'm here!"
 Actually, most scenes from both parts of "In The Shadow of Two Gunmen" qualify for this trope, especially the flashbacks.

 - The flashback when then-candidate Bartlet and Josh discuss the death of Mr. Lyman.
 While a ballroom full of people is waiting for Bartlet to give an acceptance speech.
 Jed goes out of his way for his friends and colleagues so often, that trait itself is a Crowning Moment of Heartwarming.

 Donna: You have health and strength.
 Both which, coincidentally, I prayed for when hot lead was shot into your body.